French Towns and Cities All Sports Fans Need to Visit

 Saint-Denis near Paris

-You may not be that familiar with the small commune of Saint-Denis unless you have ever been to watch France’s national rugby or football teams play at home or followed the 2024 Olympics.
-However there’s far more to Saint Denis than the home of French international Rugby, football ofr athletics, you can experience inspiring street art, attend a 100-year-old antique market or be educated at the air and space museum.
-There are also many historic sights to discover here such as the architectural masterpiece at the Cathedral Basilica of Saint-Denis or enjoy a day at La Villette; a leisure complex like no other you will have ever visited.
+You may not be familiar with the small commune of Saint-Denis unless you have ever attended a France national rugby or football team match at home or followed the 2024 Olympics.
+However, there’s far more to Saint Denis than the home of French international Rugby, football, or athletics.
+You can experience inspiring street art, attend a 100-year-old antique market, or be educated at the Air and Space Museum.
+There are also many historic sights to discover here, such as the architectural masterpiece at the Cathedral Basilica of Saint-Denis, or enjoy a day at La Villette, a leisure complex like no other you will have ever visited.

 Since its inauguration in 1998 for the FIFA World Cup, the Stade de France has been a centrepiece for French and international sports and entertainment.
 Here are the significant events that have graced this iconic stadium in recent years: